nkschaefer/sarge/README.md

 Currently, SARGE is designed to expect only one chromosome per set of input files, but this may change in the future.

+All programs should display a usage message if run with no arguments.